CHEWX/admireplate/README.md

 ## Features
 * Uses SCSS partials to help structure the CSS.
 * Uses Compass to take advantage of CSS3 mixins so you don't have to worry about browser prefixes (-webkit- etc.).
+* Grunt to take care of the JS and minification.
 * Responsive-ready 12-column grid system to work across all devices.
 * Uses Font-Awesome icon fonts for icons.
 * Uses Normalize to reset browser styles.